ExaDigiT/exadigit-ov/README.md

 # ExaDigiT for NVIDIA Omniverse
 This repo is made from the kit-app-template, more info found here: https://github.com/NVIDIA-Omniverse/kit-app-template

+NOTE: The "update*" branch is a quick attempt to update  to the latest version of the template.
+Files were regeenerated/copied quickly as lots of things change.
+So hopefully this worked.
+If something is missing, it may be useful to look at the main repo for flag differences.

 ## Installation
 Clone this repo
 ```bash